husarion/panther_ros/husarion_ugv_hardware_interfaces/README.md

 # husarion_ugv_hardware_interfaces

-Package that implements SystemInterface from ros2_control for Panther.
+Package that implements SystemInterface from ros2_control for Husarion UGV.

 ## ROS Nodes

 This package doesn't contain any standalone nodes, only plugins that are loaded by the resource manager.
 To use this hardware interface, add it to your URDF.
-You can check how to do it in [panther_description](https://github.com/husarion/panther_ros/tree/ros2/panther_description/).
+You can check how to do it in [lynx_description](https://github.com/husarion/panther_ros/tree/ros2/panther_description/) or [panther_description](https://github.com/husarion/panther_ros/tree/ros2/panther_description/).

 ### UGVSystem (PantherSystem | LynxSystem)